Legacy debt incurred intentionally

 But with legacy technical debt, as in the example above, we can’t always control the debt we incur.
 In some projects, it’s necessary to incur additional legacy technical debt because the work we do must be compatible with existing assets.
 We want to limit incremental technical debt, but we can’t always avoid incurring incremental debt that’s also legacy debt.

-This distinction is important for both policy formulation and management intervention.
-For instance, if a team incurs purely non-legacy incremental technical debt, we might want to address it immediately.
-Or we might commit to addressing it immediately after delivery.
-Alternatively, suppose we can obtain good data about a particular kind of legacy technical debt that’s growing because of the need to keep new development compatible with existing debt-ridden assets.
-Then we can use that data to elevate the priority of retiring that legacy debt before it grows even larger.
+This distinction is important for both policy formation and management intervention.
+For instance, if purely non-legacy incremental technical debt is incurred, we might want to address it immediately, or perhaps commit to addressing it immediately after delivery.
+Alternatively, if we can obtain good data about a particular kind of legacy technical debt that’s growing because of the need to keep new development compatible with existing debt-ridden assets, we can use that data to elevate the priority of retiring the legacy debt before it grows even larger.

 References